morenoh149/interview_question_python/readme.md

 - Provide a link to display favorited movies.

+- Add bootstrap 4 and make sure the app works will on your phone.

+- The app should handle edgecases like searching for "   star  " or "blade run".

 #### Things we are looking for

 - Clear, simple code
 - Explanatory comments for beginners
 - Consistent Naming Conventions
 - Valid HTML, CSS, Python, and JavaScript
+- Proper handling of edge-cases.
+You should try to break your solution and fix any issues before submitting it.

 #### Deliverables